PyLadiesGermany/pycon-us-2024-workshop/README.md

     elif endpoint == '/metrics':
         return super(HTTPRequestHandler, self).do_GET()
 ```
+#### Challenge 1 Expose base app metrics on the metrics endpoint

+Implement the above changes in the `main.py` file.
 Now try restarting the server (`control c` will stop it) and go to `localhost:8001/metrics`.
 What do you see?
 What do you see if you visit `localhost:8001/carbon_intensity` a few times and then go back to the `/metrics` endpoint?
 What do these base metrics represent?

 ---

-### Section 2: Creating custom metrics 🔧
+### Section 2 Creating custom metrics

 ---